gitlabhq/gitlabhq/doc/development/ee_features.md

 end
 ```

-And create a new file in the `/ee/` sub-folder with the altered implementation:
+And create a new file in the `ee/` sub-directory with the altered
+implementation:

 ```ruby
 module EE